-Only 1 or 2 wet diapers a day
+Only 1 or 2 wet diapers in 24 hours

 When should I introduce a cup?

-Babies can use a cup at about 6 months when they start to eat solids.
-Most feeding experts recommend starting with an open cup or a straw cup as these cups help to strengthen muscles that are used for eating and chewing.
-Babies will continue to develop their cup drinking skills through to toddlerhood.
+Babies can begin using a cup at about 6 months when they start to eat solids.
+Most feeding experts recommend starting with an open cup or a straw cup as these help to strengthen the muscles used for eating and chewing.
+Babies will continue to develop their cup-drinking skills through to toddlerhood.

 Water for babies FAQ